 Types of Legacy Gifts

 A legacy gift may be directed to Saint Mark’s as an unrestricted gift or as a targeted gift.
 Unrestricted gifts allow for maximum flexibility to meet the evolving needs of the parish.
-Targeted gifts may be designated for the Endowment Fund (for unrestricted or restricted purposes) or to one of our many restricted funds, such as the Trinity Guild Fund (for maintenance and repair of our buildings and grounds), the Memorial Garden endowment fund (for the perpetual care of the garden), the Organ Completion Fund, or the Gary L. Garber Canterbury Choir Scholarship Fund.
+Targeted gifts may be designated for the Endowment Fund (for unrestricted or restricted purposes) or to one of our many restricted funds, such as the Trinity Guild Fund (for maintenance and repair of our buildings and grounds), the Memorial Garden endowment fund (for the perpetual care of the garden), or the Gary L. Garber Canterbury Choir Scholarship Fund.

 Bequests through your will are the most common form of legacy gift.
 You may specify a dollar amount, a piece of property, or a percentage or the residual of your estate to the church.